Johnermac/Johnermac.github.io/_posts/notes/container/2025-08-03-defenseinlayers.md

 > Tools that helps to automate this process: [Inspektor Gadget](https://github.com/inspektor-gadget/inspektor-gadget)

-There is various ways to run the tool!
+There are various ways to run the tool!

 Example with docker:
 ```